LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/GettingStarted.md

 ### Provision a connector

-To access Third-Party Bots, contact your Account Manager to enable the the feature in LiveEngage for your account.
+To access Third-Party Bots, contact your Account Manager to enable the the feature in Conversational Cloud for your account.

 Upon logging in to LiveEngage, you will see the Conversation AI Tab: